 In recent years, iRobot has been leading the charge.
 While the older Scooba line has been discontinued recently (you may still be able to find some), the more affordable Braava series has started to gain traction.
 Surprisingly, no other robot brand has a dedicated mop on the market.
 2-in-1 combos are generally nice in theory, but difficult to execute on in practice.

-Bottom line: there is a distinct separation between the top tier of dedicated mops and the second tier of combo vacuum/mops.
+Bottom line: there is a distinct separation between the top tier of dedicated mops and the second tier of combo vacuum cleaner/mops.

 Currently, this is what the marketplace looks like from your vantage point: